tmcgrath/cassandra-ingest/README.md

 #### FAQ

-1. What if my RDBMS has too many tables to address in a StreamSets pipeline or I want to organize into multiple pipelines?
+_1. What if my RDBMS has too many tables to address in a StreamSets pipeline or I want to organize into multiple pipelines?_

 __Solution__ Break up into multiple pipelines and filter accordingly.
 You can filter in both the Bulk Ingest pipeline as well as the CDC origin pipeline: